 Other syndromes and conditions share many of the same symptoms as cerebral palsy.
 One example would be dopa responsive dystonia (DRD).
-DRD is a genetic disorder that causes the body to not produce enough of a neurochemical called DOPA.
+DRD is a genetic disorder that causes the body to not produce enough of a neurochemical called dopamine.
 This causes a person to have physical limitations as their body’s muscle tone increases.

 Symptoms of DRD are similar to cerebral palsy because the individual’s muscle tone can vary throughout the day.
 These similar characteristics can be confused for cerebral palsy and lead to a misdiagnosis.

-The main difference between cerebral palsy and DRD is that the latter is a progressive movement disorder and the former is not.
+The main difference between cerebral palsy and DRD is that the latter is a progressive movement disorder, and the former is not.
 This means the longer DRD is left untreated, the worse it can get.

 Other progressive disorders that are occasionally misdiagnosed as cerebral palsy are metachromatic leukodystrophy, Pelizaeus-Merzbacher disease, and Rett syndrome.
-These disorders differ from cerebral palsy in that they cause breakdowns in cognitive and behavior skills, not just motor skills.
+These disorders differ from cerebral palsy in that they cause breakdowns in cognitive and behavioral skills, not just motor skills.

 Spinal Cord Injuries

 Spinal cord injuries are not medical disorders, but their symptoms can be mistaken for one.
 If a child has progressive spasticity, deterioration of motor function, sensory changes, bowel movement, or bladder control issues, then the doctor should look into the possibility of them having an injury to their spinal column.
 The spine needs to be stabilized to prevent the condition from worsening.